 The soundtrack of the original Age of Empires 3 was fantastic and it didn’t suddenly become less fantastic because of the time that has passed.
 The new songs for each faction are a nice addition.

-Last but not least – and we don’t want to you to miss out on this information – are the cheat codes.
+Last but not least – and we don’t want you to miss out on this information – are the cheat codes.
 Age of Empires has always had some funny cheat codes.
-In Age of Empires 2 you could summon a cobra car, or turn all birds into flying dogs.
-In Age of Empires 3 you can spawn monster trucks, a pig flying on a rainbow or George Crushington, a hopping statue crushing everything in his path.
+In Age of Empires 2, you could summon a cobra car, or turn all birds into flying dogs.
+In Age of Empires 3, you can spawn monster trucks, a pig flying on a rainbow or George Crushington, a hopping statue crushing everything in his path.
 Yeah, that’s right.

 With Age of Empires III: Definitive Edition you’re getting a full package of strategy fun, just hampered by design decisions made 15 years ago which haven’t been fixed yet.

-The things developers of real time strategy games have learned from Age of Empires 3 has inspired and will inspire every new installment in the genre.
+The things developers of real-time strategy games have learned from Age of Empires 3 has inspired and will inspire every new instalment in the genre.
 And I’m sure Relic and World’s Edge have been taking a close look at Age of Empires 3 for the development of the fourth game.
 As we can already see some similarities with the different mechanics per faction and amount of factions.

 An amazing soundtrack, beautiful landscapes, great quality of life improvements and a more modern UI have enhanced Age of Empires III: Definitive Edition enough to justify its existence.
 Even though it wasn’t really needed graphics wise.

-While maybe a slightly unneccesary remaster, it has been a very pleasant one to play.
+While maybe a slightly unnecessary remaster, it has been a very pleasant one to play.
 With this remaster Age of Empires III can proudly stand next to the other games in the franchise.

 Age of Empires III: Definitive Edition will release on 15/10/2020 and will be available on Steam, the Microsoft Store and Xbox Game Pass for PC.